Revolver: Special Edition

 Revolver: Special Edition is an expanded reissue of the 1966 album Revolver by the English rock band the Beatles.
-It was released on 28 October 2022, and includes a new stereo remix of the album by Giles Martin, with the help of de-mixing technology developed by Peter Jackson's WingNut Films, as well as the original mono mix, session recordings, demos, and an EP including new mixes of the non-album single "Paperback Writer" and its B-side, "Rain", recorded during the Revolver sessions.
+It was released on 28 October 2022, and includes a new stereo remix of the album by Giles Martin and Sam Okell, with the help of de-mixing technology developed by Peter Jackson's WingNut Films.
+It also includes the original mono mix, session recordings, demos, and an EP including new mixes of the non-album single "Paperback Writer" and its B-side, "Rain", recorded during the Revolver sessions.

 Background

 Giles Martin had previously expressed interest in remixing the Beatles' pre-Sgt.
 Pepper albums via special "demixing" technology developed at Abbey Road Studios, but wanted to wait until the software improved enough to be used in such a project.
 Speaking to Rolling Stone in July 2021, Martin said that the software was "getting a lot better" and that he was "constantly looking at how we could approach it if I ever get to [remix] Revolver or Rubber Soul, early albums, which a lot of people want me to do".
 In October 2021, Martin told Super Deluxe Edition: "I don't think it's ready at this moment in time", but noted about Revolver: "There's not as much bouncing down on Revolver as there is on Pepper.
 There's not that many instruments, it's not that complex."

 [On "Taxman"] I can take off the guitar, I can take off the bass, and then I can even separate the snare drum and kick drum as well.
 And they sound like the snare drum and kick drum.
 There's no hint of guitar on there (even though they'd been baked together on the master tapes).
 And I don't know how it's done!
 It's like I'm giving them a cake and they're giving me flour, eggs, and milk and some sugar.